Last Updated on August 3, 2026 by Emma Fajcz | Published: September 5, 2019

 After the bustling summer months draw to a close, it’s time to relax and enjoy Barcelona in October.
 Weather-wise, it’s the best of both worlds, with pleasant, mild temperatures and plenty of sunny days.
-You’ll want to spend hours relaxing on a sunny terrace, complete with good food and drinks and even better company.
+Relax on a sunny terrace and enjoy good food and drinks, or explore the rich cultural activities happening all month long.
+No matter what you’re in the mood for, here’s what to do Barcelona in October!

 With art nouveau buildings scattered in between grand historic masterpieces, Barcelona is an architecture lover’s dream come true.
 And there’s no better way to experience the city’s architectural wonders than by visiting during 48H Open House.